 - Under COVID-19 safety measures, some Council facilities remain closed.
 We will continue to review the opening of public facilities.

-Want to find out about our latest playground projects?
-We're working with communities to create unique and engaging playgrounds that suit the location and the demographic.
-Whether it's a spruce up or a brand new space, we're working to make sure these are places everyone can enjoy.
-Below are some of the new playgrounds you should check out.
+We work with Eurobodalla communities to create engaging playspaces that suit the location and the demographic.
+Whether it's a spruce up or a brand new space, we want to make sure these are places everyone can enjoy.
+Here are some of the new playgrounds you should check out:

 Hoops, scooting and workouts at Long Beach